htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     (*condor_startd*) as well as the submit side (*condor_schedd*).
     When ``True``, all other security negotiation between the submit and execute daemons is bypassed.
-All inter-daemon communication between the submit and execute side will use the *condor_startd* daemon’s settings for ``SEC_DAEMON_ENCRYPTION`` and ``SEC_DAEMON_INTEGRITY``;
+All inter-daemon communication between the submit and execute side will use the *condor_startd* daemon's settings for ``SEC_DAEMON_ENCRYPTION`` and ``SEC_DAEMON_INTEGRITY``;
     the configuration of these values in the *condor_schedd*, *condor_shadow*, and *condor_starter* are ignored.